amarjin6/tiny-tweets/README.md

 ## 🎈 **Main Purpose** 🎈

-Write a backend for Twitter analogue with awesome features.
+Write a Fullstack microblog web application for Twitter analogue with awesome features.

 ### 🚧 **Foundation** 🚧